jpouvrard/le-fournil-des-fleurs/COMMIT_GUIDELINES.md

-# 📝 Commit Guidelines - Le Fournil des Fleurs
+# 📝 Commit Guidelines - TerroirDirect

 This document defines the commit message conventions for this project to maintain a clean and readable Git history.